Los Angeles Office Furniture Modern Office Furniture Office Design Trends

 Do Flexible Offices Help Employees?

 A flexible office has a huge impact on how your employees work.
-From connectivity to functionality, what employees get out of a flexible office can improve efficiency and effectiveness.
+From connection to functionality, what employees get out of a flex office can improve efficiency and production.
 To what degree a flexible office can help your employees depends on what tools you give them.
-Let’s look at some of the most common zones in flexible office design and the impact they have on employees.
+Let’s look at some of the most common zones in flexible office design and the impact they have on workers.

 Focused Areas

 Regardless of the scope of work or industry, employees need intentional spaces for focused work.
 Focused areas give employees a space free from distractions.
-These spaces are typically positioned away from high-traffic areas to avoid interruptions.
+These spaces are normally placed away from high-traffic areas to avoid distraction.
 For added seclusion, acoustic phone booths, furniture, and acoustic panels are used to dampen sound.
-These solutions are ideal for smaller offices which make it more difficult to separate these zones.
-Employees are still able to work in private areas with a secluded feel without alienating them from the rest of the office.
+These solutions are ideal for smaller offices.
+This makes it more difficult to separate these zones.
+Employees are still able to work in private areas with a secluded feel.
+They can do this without alienating them from the rest of the office.
 A LinkedIn article discusses how focused areas improve productivity.
-Private and focused spaces give employees a space free from distractions and control over their environment.
-This can lead to improved focus and concentration.
+Private and focused spaces give workers a space free from distractions.
+Also, the control over their environment.
+This can lead to improved focus and production.

 Breakout Zones

-Employees need to connect.
-They also need an area where they can escape the rigidity and structure of their workspaces.
+Workers need to connect.
+They also need an area where they can leave the stiffness and structure of their workspaces.
 The breakout zone is the ideal solution.
 These spaces have evolved from the traditional “water cooler.”
-The breakout zone provides employees with an informal space to connect, break, and build workplace bonds that can help overall mood and morale.
+The breakout zone provides employees with a fun space to connect, break, and build workplace bonds that can help overall mood and morale.
 Occasional tables, modular lounge seating, and comfortable design give employees the perfect place to gather.
 Breakout zones usually have an informal design.

 Collaboration Areas

 Collaboration is necessary for most companies.
-Whether it’s a traditional boardroom with modern conference tables or a more innovative creative space, the meeting of minds can lead to great ideas.
+Whether it’s a traditional boardroom with modern conference tables or a more innovative unique space, the meeting of minds can lead to great ideas.
 There’s no one way to design a collaboration zone.
 Informal collaboration spaces are more likely to use relaxed comfortable seating.
-While formal meeting areas might have a more rigid design.
-Collaboration zones are likely important to the success of your business and the way you design them is just as important.
+While formal meeting areas might have a stiffer design.
+Collaboration zones are likely key to the success of your business and the way you design them is just as important.

 What Furniture Do You Need to Create a Flexible Office?

-A flexible office is the perfect marriage of functionality and fluidity.
-Because the flexible office design is intended to meet many needs, the furniture you use in your design is key to success.
-Even though flexible spaces and zones start with design, it’s important to use furniture that meets employee needs.
+A flexible office is the perfect blend of functionality and fluidity.
+Because the flex office design is used to meet many needs, the furniture you use in your design is key to success.
+Even though flex spaces and zones start with design, it’s key to use furniture that meets employee needs.
 Here are a few of the most important pieces to use in flexible office zones:

 Movable and Mobile Furniture

 Nothing screams functionality the way movable furniture does.
-These pieces give employees the ability to transform or adjust spaces to specific needs.
-Movable furniture can be as simple as modular lounge seating or something as mobile workstations that fold out of sight when not in use.
-Movable and mobile furniture pieces offer an optimal solution for maximizing the functionality of designated work zones.
+These pieces give employees the chance to change or adjust space to unique needs.
+Mobile furniture can be simple.
+Modular lounge seating or something like mobile desks that fold out of sight when not in use.
+Movable and mobile furniture pieces offer an ideal solution for maximizing the use of designated work zones.

 Modern Standing Desks

 A flexible office design is focused on employee needs and well-being.
-The active work lifestyle has become more popular for employees and the furniture reflects this.
-Some companies that have the ability and space have dedicated wellness areas with everything from gyms to spas.
-However, for the office that doesn’t have the space or the workforce to support an entire space dedicated to wellness, our adjustable height desks can easily satisfy those needs.
-They’re also an important feature of our modular workstations.
-These workstations are a great reprieve from hours of seated work.
+The active work lifestyle has become more popular for employees.
+The furniture reflects this.
+Some companies have the ability and space to have dedicated wellness areas.
+This includes everything from gyms to spas.
+However, some don’t have the space or the workforce to support an entire space dedicated to wellness.
+Adjustable height desks can easily satisfy those needs.
+They’re also a key feature of our modular stations.
+These stations are a great break from hours of seated work.
 They also offer a wealth of health benefits.
 Harvard Health discusses the benefit of standing desks.
-Sitting long hours can lead to obesity, diabetes, and cardiovascular disease.
+Sitting for hours can lead to obesity, diabetes, and heart disease.
 Standing desks don’t only give employees different options, but they can also protect your greatest assets.

 The Modern Office Cubicle

-The cubicle has evolved into a functional workspace and a statement piece.
-Although a flexible office includes unique zones, the traditional workspace shouldn’t be neglected.
-Our curved modern cubicles have a modular space-saving design.
-The StrongProject modern cubicle gives employees the ideal focused workstation with adaptability to adjust desk height, easily rearrange, and customizable partitions to meet employee needs.
-Our modern cubicles also have a striking aesthetic that will bring the traditional office into the future of work.
+The cubicle has evolved into a functional space and a statement piece.
+Although a flex office has unique zones, the traditional workspace shouldn’t be neglected.
+Our curved modern cubicles have a modular nesting design.
+The StrongProject modern cubicle gives employees the ideal focused station with adaptability to adjust desk height, easily rearrange, and custom partitions to meet their needs.
+Our modern cubicles also have a clean look that will bring the traditional office into the future of work.

 Easy Ways to Implement a Flexible Office

-Redesigning an office can be a major undertaking, but our design team is here to help.
-However, you don’t need to completely start from the ground up.
-Building a flexible office space can be easy and the results can be immediate.
+Redesigning an office can be a major task.
+However, our design team is here to help.
+You don’t need to completely start from the ground up.
+Building a flex office space can be easy and the results can be immediate.
 Changing the layout and organizing the flow of work is a great place to start.
-Using key pieces will also help you transform your office.
+Using key pieces will also help you change your office.

-Flexible zones are created with movable partitions to create unique spaces.
-Modular seating can help your employees use one designated space as a meeting area or a breakout area.
-If you don’t have much space, acoustic phone booths are an easy way to add privacy.
-Especially in a congested area.
-Building a flexible office space shouldn’t be hard.
-The design should be seamless and functional.
-Listening to your employees’ needs will help you discover what they need the most.
+Flexible zones are made with movable pieces to create unique spaces.
+Modular seating can help your employees use one designated space.
+Whether as a meeting area or a breakout area.
+If you don’t have much space, acoustic phone booths are an easy way to add focus.
+Especially in a crowded area.
+Building a flex office space shouldn’t be hard.
+The design should be smooth and useful.
+Listening to your workers’ needs will help you see what they need the most.

-Are you thinking about transitioning to a flexible office design?
+Are you thinking about shifting to a flex office design?
 Contact us to find out how this change can help your employees work.

 Check out these other topics on helping employees through office design: